-8. Gently lower the Rail Frame down onto the socket until the latches on the Rail Frame engage with the Socket housing. and it rests in place.
+9. Gently lower the Rail Frame down onto the socket until the latches on the Rail Frame engage with the Socket housing, and it rests in place.
 DO NOT force it into place!

-9. Gently lower the Force Frame down onto the Rail Frame and hold it in place until it is seated in the Socket housing.
+10. Gently lower the Force Frame down onto the Rail Frame and hold it in place until it is seated in the Socket housing.
 Note that the Force Frame is spring loaded and has to be held in place before it is secured.
 Important: Use a torque screwdriver, set it at 16.1 kgf-cm (14.0 lbf-in) with a Torx T20 screw head bit, to prevent damage to the CPU.

-10. Place and re-screw the screws in the reverse order to the way you removed them (holes 1-2-3 in order).
+11.Place and re-screw the screws in the reverse order to the way you removed them (holes 1-2-3 in order).
 When finished, the Force Frame will be secure over both the Rail Frame and CPU Package.

-11. After the Force Frame is secured and the CPU package is in place, now you must install the heatsink to the frame.
+12. After the Force Frame is secured and the CPU package is in place, now you must install the heatsink to the frame.
 Lower the heatsink down till it rests securely over the four screw holes on CPU Package on the socket frame.

-12. Using a diagonal pattern, tighten the four screws down on the heatsink in a clockwise fashion till it is secure.
+13. As illustrated, tighten the four screws down on the heatsink in a diagonal pattern till it is secured.
 The heatsink will now be secured and you have finished installing the processor and heatsink onto the motherboard.
 Repeat this procedure for any remaining CPU sockets on the Motherboard.